 Pathology and Resuming Chemotherapy

 We waited two months for the pathologists to return the same diagnosis of "gliofibroma."
 With this in hand, Charlotte began a course of chemotherapy in early September 2012.
-We travel about 1.5 hours (each way) from Fort Bragg to Duke once each week for her to receive this treatment.
-It is well worth it as her MRI scans have been showing a marked improvement: the tumor had shrunk a bit and there is a significant decrease in metastatic disease as well.
+For the next two years, we traveled about 1.5 hours (each way) from Fort Bragg to Duke once each week for her to receive this treatment.
+It was well worth it as her MRI scans showed a marked improvement: the tumor had shrunk a bit and there was a significant decrease in metastatic disease as well.
+She ended this course of chemotherapy in September 2014.

 Even following the confirmed diagnosis of "gliofibroma," Charlotte's oncologist, Dr. Gururangan, was dissatisfied with this answer.
 And with good reason - there was far too much disagreement among the pathologists as to what type of tumor this was... or if it were even a tumor at all!
 Furthermore, "gliofibroma" is not even one of the 130 brain tumors recognized by the World Health Organization, as there are less than 30 cases reported in the last 30 years.
 So while we had enough information to warrant continuing chemo, he wanted more answers.
 Thus, he ordered a test to see if it could possibly be a mutation of another, more common childhood brain tumor.
 His hunch was correct; the test returned a positive result for the tumor having a histogenesis of "pilocytic astrocytoma."
 So this is what we now consider Charlotte's diagnosis.